FreddieRa/FreeFlyerDocker/README.md

 ### Notes

 - The line beginning `Importing GPG key 0xFD431D51:` may be in red.
 This is not an issue, and should be fine.
-- If all goes well, it should print out the current FreeFlyer version at the end.